 Biotin for hair and nail growth

 Biotin supplements might be most known for the claim that they promote hair and nail growth.
-However, there is limited research that supports the use of biotin for this purpose.
+However, a review of studies suggests there is limited research that supports the use of biotin for this purpose.
 In fact, the studies that report improvements in hair and nail growth have been those that have investigated biotin supplements in patients who have a medical condition that results in poor hair or nail growth.
 In these cases, biotin supplementation was able to reverse these negative effects.
 Healthy people are most likely able to acquire enough biotin from their diet, and are therefore unlikely to require biotin supplements.

 Are there any side effects of taking biotin supplements?